 Asahna Bucha, also known as Asalha Puja, is the day that marks when over 2500 years ago Lord Buddha delivered his first sermon at Benares in India.
 It is a public holiday in Thailand, and the exact date for this festival is decided by the waxing moon and the lunar months which typically comes up in July according to the Thai lunar calendar.
 It is an auspicious day and brings out all the people to their nearest temples to celebrate the occasion.

-This day marks the beginning of the Vassa, the Buddhist lent period that lasts for three months and generally takes place on the first full moon of the 8th lunar month as Buddha was born during a full moon.
-The significance of this day is shown when you notice that most temples are covered with carvings of deers and wheel as this sermon was held at deer park and the dharma of buddha is symbolised as a wheel.
+This day marks the beginning of the Vassa, the Buddhist lent period that lasts for three months and generally takes place on the first full moon of the 8th lunar month, as Buddha was born during a full moon.
+The significance of this day is shown when you notice that most temples are covered with carvings of deer and wheels as this sermon was held at deer park, and the dharma of buddha is symbolized as a wheel.

 Buddha said 'I teach one thing and one thing only: suffering and the end of suffering'.

-The presentation of this thought in the first sermon is the core of Buddha teachings.
-It leads to the various philosophies people have learnt from Buddha.
+The presentation of this thought in the first sermon is the core of Buddha's teachings.
+It leads to the various philosophies people have learned from Buddha.

-As the process of the Asahna Bucha continues, during the chanting, the other monks light up the entire temple grounds with large wax candles.
-The entire sound of chanting experience transports you to a different era and you embrace the teachings of Buddhism.
-Continuing the ceremony, the monks chant and lead the followers with lit candles, lotus flowers and incense sticks in hand (which the followers present at offerings later) and walk around the pagoda three times in clockwise direction.
+As the process of the Asahna Bucha continues, the other monks light up the temple grounds with large wax candles during the chanting.
+The entire sound of chanting experience transports you to a different era, and you embrace the teachings of Buddhism.
+Continuing the ceremony, the monks chant and lead the followers with lit candles, lotus flowers, and incense sticks in hand (which the followers present at offerings later) and walk around the pagoda three times in a clockwise direction.
 The final walk of the chanting monks is around a large seated Buddha while the followers remain seated or give offerings to the temple.
-The different kind of offerings can be lenten candles, phansa candles which monks use during their retreat.
+The different kinds of offerings can be lenten candles, phansa candles which monks use during their retreat.
 Asahna Bucha day is the one day the people of Thailand make sure they visit the temple.

-Asalha Puja is celebrated in countries with Theravada Buddhist population such as Cambodia, Thailand, Sri Lanka, Laos, Myanmar and Thailand celebrates it on a large scale.
+Asalha Puja is celebrated in countries with Theravada Buddhist populations such as Cambodia, Thailand, Sri Lanka, Laos, Myanmar and Thailand celebrates it on a large scale.
 Different cities in Thailand make more additions to celebrate this day.
-For example, in Ubon the candlelit parade is followed by a contest for the best designed candles and a beauty contest.
+For example, in Ubon, the candlelit parade is followed by a contest for the best-designed candles and a beauty contest.
 In Saraburi, the monks walk through the town with their alms bowls.
-There are many other festivals celebrated by Thai people but this is one of the most important festivals.
-The day after the Asahna Bucha is followed by 'Wan Khao Phansa', another significant day which marks the start of three month Phansa period.
+There are many other festivals celebrated by Thai people, but this is one of the most important festivals.
+The day after the Asahna Bucha is followed by 'Wan Khao Phansa', another significant day that marks the start of three month Phansa period.